 What makes Boatsetter different is peace of mind.
 Boatsetter is the first and only boat rental marketplace to offer insurance on every peer-to-peer boat rental.
 We know choosing the right boat rental platform is essential to your experience while on the water.
 That's why we've gone the extra mile to focus on safety through our exclusive partnership with GEICO Marine and BoatUS.
 As the first and only boat rental marketplace to offer insurance on every peer-to-peer rental, you are protected during all rentals with insurance coverage and on-water assistance through TowBoatUS.

-Renting a yacht for a day costs anywhere from $1,200 to $4,000 plus.
+The cost to rent a yacht in Fort Lauderdale starts at $220 per hour.
 Renting a private yacht is a very detailed experience that caters to your exact needs while onboard one of our luxury yachts.
 To plan your private yacht rentals experience please visit https://www.boatsetter.com/luxury-yacht-charters

 Booking a month-long yacht rental is a detailed and hands-off process when working with our team of yacht charter specialists.
 We tailor each boat charter to our client's specific wants and needs.
 Our luxury yacht charter specialists can be reached at (954) 715-4114 or by visiting https://www.boatsetter.com/luxury-yacht-charters